ccggg/EmotivNAO/README.md

 # Todo List
 * Get Emotiv Gyro data on the server side (DONE)
 * Send Gyro data to the server side (DONE)
-* Move NAO head in relation to the Emotiv's Gyro data
+* Move NAO head in relation to the Emotiv's Gyro data (DONE)
-* Take input of the emotiv 'commands' on the server: clench, wink, blink, etc.
+* Take input of the emotiv 'commands' on the server: clench, wink, blink, etc. (DONE)
 * Send command to nao robot.
-(Done)
+(DONE)
 * Robot will output what you're doing.
+(DONE)